 If your military service worsened your neck pain, then you may be eligible.

 Veterans can receive over $3,621.95 a month from the VA.
 The amount you are awarded monthly depends up your VA disability benefits rating.
 That amount will also go up if you have any dependents.

 Yes.
 If you were denied within the last twelve (12) months you have the option to appeal.
 If this has happened to you, please read the section below about appealing a neck pain veterans disability benefits denial (or just call us).

 Yes.
 If you have let your appeal period run out, you have the option to start a new claim.
 Call us first, though, in case there are any other options for you.

 If you were denied benefits and are approved after your appeal, you will receive back pay.
 This payment will include all the money you should have been receiving had your claim initially been approved.

 No. VA disability benefits are tax-free.

 No. We are paid one time, only if we win your claim.
-We ask for 20% of your back-pay check to pay all of our staff, doctors, fees, and lawyers that work on your appeal.
+We ask for a percentage of your back-pay check to pay all of our staff, doctors, fees, and lawyers that work on your appeal.
 Until we win, we don’t charge you a thing.
 You have nothing to lose.